sybrew/the-seo-framework/readme.txt

 	* We now support PHP v5.6 and later, instead of PHP v5.4 and later.
 	* Backslashes (back-solidus) are no longer stripped from post and term meta.
 Slash away!
 		* This also resolves an issue where the number of slashes are halved every time you update the post.
-		* NOTE: The site settings doesn't support this feature, because WordPress implements PHP 4.x compatibility on options which strip them.
+		* Note that the site settings doesn't support this functionality, because WordPress implements PHP 4.x compatibility on options that strip them.
 	* We switched the homepage title option name from left to right, and right to left.
 		* This doesn't affect your titles, it's only semantics.
 	* Schema.org logos may now be of any proportion, instead of only square, and cropping them must exceed 112px squared.